 COVID-19 UPDATE: CAN YOU TRAVEL TO CYPRUS FROM WHERE YOU ARE NOW?
 YOU CAN DO A QUICK CHECK ON THE CYPRUSFLIGHTPASS WEBSITE.
-We are continuing with our volunteering programme and would prefer long stay volunteers as this makes it safer for everyone.
+We are continuing with our volunteering programme and would prefer long stay volunteers as this makes it safer and easier for everyone.

 NB: THIS VOLUNTEERING EXPERIENCE IS NOT FOR EVERYONE SO PLEASE READ OUR PROFILE THOROUGHLY BEFORE YOU SEND US A HOSTING REQUEST.

 WE HAVE ZERO TOLERANCE FOR DRUGS AND DRUNKENNESS.
 In the past we have allowed people to consume alcohol in moderation at the farm but unfortunately we've had one too many situation where guests have consumed too much alcohol on or off the premises and we've had to deal with everything from aggressive, threatening and argumentative behaviour to dangerous behavour like setting the place on fire while trying to fry food on the gas while drunk.
-So we will not allow alcohol on the premises in future and anyone returning to the farm intoxicated after drinking too much elsewhere will be asked to leave the farm - no second chances.
+So we prefer not to have alcohol on the premises in future and anyone returning to the farm intoxicated after drinking too much elsewhere will be asked to leave the farm - no second chances.

 Help with Eco Projects